 Board of Directors:

-RAF-STL is organized as a 501(c)(3), nonprofit corporation, is not owned by any single individual or corporation and is incorporated for the public benefit.
-The board of RAF-STL is responsible for overseeing the management and interests of the station.
+Classic 107.3 is organized as a 501(c)(3) nonprofit corporation, is not owned by any single individual or corporation and is incorporated for the public benefit.
+The board of Classic 107.3 is responsible for overseeing the management and interests of the station.

-RAF-STL is proud to join in and contribute to the incredible growth the arts in the St. Louis region has enjoyed over the past five years.
+Classic 107.3 is proud to contribute to the incredible growth that the arts in the St. Louis region have enjoyed over the past decade.
 According to a 2012 study by The Regional Arts Commission, the arts and cultural industry in St. Louis has an economic impact of $582.3 million in the region.
 St. Louis employment in the arts rose to more than 10,000 full-time equivalent jobs, a leap of 14 percent since 2007.
-RAF-STL views this as an exciting time to celebrate and promote the arts in the St. Louis region.

-The station relies on charitable donations and advertising revenues from the use of a nonprofit commercial license (selling only 72 minutes of paid advertising per day), as well as underwriting, donor and promotional activities, to fund its operations.
-A friends’ organization is currently being established, as well as plans for fundraising events, the pursuit of foundation grants and various other fundraising opportunities.
-In addition, RAF-STL is fortunate to have prominent corporate backers, including the Centene Charitable Foundation, which gifted RAF-STL a $1 million start-up grant, as part of the foundation’s philanthropic mission to enhance the communities in which it does business.
+The station relies on charitable donations and advertising revenues from the use of a nonprofit commercial license (selling only 72 minutes of paid advertising per day), as well as underwriting, donors, grants, events and promotional activities to fund its operations.

-James (Jim) Connett, former program director at KFUO, Classic 99, serves as the station’s general manager.
-An experienced staff comprised of a mix of former KFUO, Classic 99 employees and other radio industry professionals manage the day-to-day operations of RAF-STL.
+James (Jim) Doyle currently serves as the station’s interim general manager.
+An experienced staff comprised of a mix of former KFUO employees and other radio industry professionals manage the day-to-day operations of Classic 107.3.